InBetweenNames/gentooLTO/README.md

 can help catch packages that don't respect `LDFLAGS`, but this is optional.

 It is strongly recommended to use the latest GCC (9.1.0 at the time of writing), latest binutils (2.32 currently), and latest glibc (2.29 currently).
+Other compilers and libcs may be supported in the future.

 When you find a problem, whether it's a package not playing nice with -O3, Graphite, or LTO, consider opening an issue here or sending a pull request with the overrides needed to get the package working.
 Over time, we should be able to achieve full coverage of `/usr/portage` this way and provide a one size fits all solution, and not to mention help improve some open source software through the bug reports that will no doubt be generated!

-**After you've set everything up, run an `emerge -e @world` to rebuild your system with LTO and any optimizations you have chosen.**
+**After you've set everything up, run an `emerge -e @world` to rebuild your system with LTO and any optimizations you have chosen, or alternatively use [lto-rebuild](https://github.com/InBetweenNames/gentooLTO/wiki/lto-rebuild) to gradually convert your system over to GentooLTO.**

-## lto-rebuild: Avoiding a full system rebuild when upgrading compilers

-Normally, you would have to do a full system rebuild after upgrading GCC.
-This is because compiler object files are generally not backwards or forwards compatible, especially ones containing LTO symbols.
-If action isn't taken to rebuild the static libraries on your system, you **will** encounter LTO linker errors when emerging dependent packages.

-**Fortunately, this is no longer the case**.
-A new tool, `app-portage/lto-rebuild` has been provided to ease transitions to new compilers.
-It searches for any installed static archives on the system and requests a oneshot emerge of the ones that were built using a different GCC.
-Doing this requires that the ebuilds for your installed packages are available -- the easiest way to guarantee this is the following:

-* Ensure your system is up to date (including installing the new GCC)
-* Switch to the new GCC (using `eselect gcc` or `gcc-config`)
-* Run `lto-rebuild -r`
-* Complete the emerge

-If you encounter problems with `lto-rebuild -r`, you may be able to resolve them manually with `lto-rebuild -l` and rebuilding the offending packages one by one.
-If that's not possible, you must do a full system rebuild as you would have previously.
-An `emerge -e @world` should suffice.

-Of course, if you want to realize the performance improvements from the newer compiler across your entire system, you will have to do a world rebuild -- no getting around that!

 ## Additional details about LTOize